-- Underrepresented minority students comprise 16% of lowa's Fall 2015 engineering freshmen - Women in Engineering @ Iowa exceed the national average of 20%; over 29% of Iowa's Fall 2015 engineering freshmen are women - Approximately 50% of engineering students are from Iowa, 33% are from Illinois, 11% are from other states, and 6% are from other countries
+- Underrepresented minority students comprise 14% of lowa's engineering undergrads. - Women in Engineering @ lowa exceed the national average of 21%; over 27% of lowa's engineering students are women. - Approximately 50% of engineering students are from lowa; students are from 32 states and 24 countries.